-As the monsoon season persists, numbers affected will rise.
-With millions at risk and in urgent need of shelter, food and clean water, we need to act now.
+With millions in urgent need of safe shelter, clean water, food and medical supplies, we need to act now.

-Please donate to our South Asia Floods Appeal so we can reach survivors with essential supplies.
+Please donate to our South Asia Floods Appeal, so we can reach survivors with life-saving supplies.

-We are working with our partners in India, Nepal and Bangladesh to help people whose homes and crops have been lost.
+We are working with our local partners in India, Nepal and Bangladesh to help people whose homes and livelihoods have been lost.

-We need your support so we can scale up our response and help those affected to rebuild their lives.
+We need your support so we can provide life-saving help to those who need it most.